 Food and water, sunshine, hygiene, and being bitten.
 “Just everyday things” but they could well have repercussions for your health.

-We inform you of the risks you will generally be exposed to and which simple measures you can take to reduce these risks.
+We inform you of the risks you will generally be exposed to and which simple measures you can take to reduce these risks with tips for travelling.

 One of the most common causes of illness among travellers is the consumption of contaminated food or water.
 In most cases this does not have serious repercussions but just results in inconvenience, such as a short bout of diarrhoea (“traveller’s diarrhoea“).